Phenomenology of a singlet-doublet-triplet scotogenic framework: Constraints and computational setup

 The couplings $g_{\Psi}^{\alpha}$, $g_{\Sigma}^{\alpha}$ and $g_R^{\alpha}$ ($\alpha=e,\mu,\tau$), introduced in Eq.\ \eqref{Eq:InteractionLagrangian}, give rise to lepton flavour violating (LFV) interactions, mediated at the one-loop level.
 As no direct evidence for such transitions has been observed, the couplings are required to be reasonably small, in order to satisfy the obtained experimental upper limits on LFV branching ratios and related observables.
 Let us recall that the values of $g_{\Psi}^{\alpha}$ and $g_{\Sigma}^{\alpha}$ ($\alpha=e,\mu,\tau$) are computed through the Casas-Ibarra parametrization (see Sec.\ \ref{Subsec:Interactions}).
 As the involved scalar and fermionic fields are supposed to have masses around the TeV scale, they are expected to be numerically small such that they lead to the required relatively low neutrino masses.
 Consequently, LFV processes will mainly constrain the values of $g_R^{\alpha}$ ($\alpha=e,\mu,\tau$), which do not enter the neutrino mass calculation.

 The most stringent constraints stem from $\mu-e$ transitions, such as the branching ratio of the decay $\mu \to e\gamma$, measured by the MEG experiment \cite{FromPDG_TheMEG:2016wtm}, the decay $\mu \to 3e$, measured by Mu3e \cite{Blondel:2013ia}, and the $\mu-e$ conversion rate in nuclei, e.g.\ in Au, measured by SINDRUM II \cite{SINDRUMII:2006dvw}, Mu2e, COMET, and DeeME \cite{Rule:2024kjo, Calibbi:2017uvl, Natori:2014yba}.
-Let us note that, while the current sensitivity already constitutes a rather important constraint, it is expected to be improved with the upcoming MEGII experiment \cite{Meucci:2022qbh} as well as improvements planned for COMET to reach CR$_{\mu \to e}({\rm Al}) < 10^{-17}$ \cite{COMET2024,Moritsu:2022lem,deGouvea:2013zba} .
+Let us note that, while the current sensitivity already constitutes a rather important constraint, it is expected to be improved with the upcoming MEGII experiment \cite{Meucci:2022qbh} as well as improvements planned for COMET to reach CR$_{\mu \to e}({\rm Al}) < 10^{-17}$ \cite{COMET2024, Moritsu:2022lem, deGouvea:2013zba}.

 In our MCMC study, we include all available observables related to lepton flavour violating transitions, as summarised in Table \ref{Tab:constraints}.
+In addition, we include the constraints on the electric dipole moments of the electron, muon, and tau lepton, as indicated in Table \ref{Tab:constraints} \cite{ParticleDataGroup:2022pth}.
 We make use of {\tt SPheno 4.0.5} to numerically compute the associated predicted values for a given parameter point.
+Let us already note that the electric dipole moments (EDMs) do not have a significant impact within our study as all additional $CP$-violating effects with respect to the Standard Model turn out to be negligible.